CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk-Creepy-Preset.md

 **White Point:** Adjusts the color temperature.

-**LUT Strength: `50-60 for most LUTs` including the default / Vanilla LUTs.**  100 is going to be too intense most of the time.
+**LUT Strength: `50-60 for most LUTs` including the default / Vanilla LUTs.**  100 only if using Nova LUT 4 HDR.
-- Recommended LUTs when using the preset are the vanilla / default LUT (doesn't require any download) or [**Real Colorr IV**](https://www.nexusmods.com/cyberpunk2077/mods/16156) *LUT switcher pack*.
+- Recommended LUT when using this preset is Nova LUT 4 HDR at 100 strength.
+I prefer the 6500K variant, but pick whatever color temperature looks best to you.
+I personally tested this LUT for CyanideX, so I can confirm that it is the best LUT there is.
+This combined with RenoDX is the ultimate combo.
+Set the color normalization within Azen PreCorrect to 0.00 when using this LUT.
+- You can technically use the default / vanilla LUT if you don't want to use a LUT mod.
+- [RealcolorrIV](https://www.nexusmods.com/cyberpunk2077/mods/16156) can work at 50 strength and if you lower the saturation a bit, but it's really meant to be used without RenoDX (which I obviously don't recommend).
 - I no longer recommend Preem LUT 3 as its too bright even at 50 strength.

 <!--
 [**Nova LUT 4 HDR**](https://www.nexusmods.com/cyberpunk2077/mods/16310) *under optional files*.
 - The Nova LUT 4 HDR pack will come with 8 different color temperatures.
 I personally stick with 6500K but you can pick whichever one you prefer.
 -->

 #### Effects

 **Dynamic Exposure:** Leave at 0.
 If this setting does anything that means the tone-mapping midpoint wasn't set to 1.0 within the game's HDR settings.